 3. Living by Grace - Union with Christ

 God’s grace comes to us in personal relationship with Jesus - it is not some impersonal force just there to help us when we need it.
-Nor is grace just the means by which we start out on our Christian life - sadly, many talk about being saved by grace and then live as though God’s continued acceptance of them depends on their performance.
+Nor is grace just the means by which we start out on our Christian life.
 On the contrary, to follow Jesus is to live by grace every moment of every day of our lives.
 We need to be forgiven, brought into relationship with God and given the transforming grace that will enable us to live for God.
 All of this comes through gracious union with Jesus.
 The reference in the Great Commission to being baptised into the Triune God resonates with this New Testament theme that those who are trusting in Jesus are graciously brought into union with Christ - that is, God unites them spiritually with the resurrected Jesus so that they become part of His body, part of His people, so that what is true of Him becomes true of them.